Disadvantages of Psychometric Testing: What are the Limitations?

 This is a common example.
 As you can see, disguised statements are generally more specific, which can complicate more than it clarifies.
 There are various reasons you might regularly shake up your route to work, many completely separate from any creative streak you might have.
 As such, the process of disguising these statements can actually dilute their effectiveness and create space for misunderstood data.

-So, these traditional questionnaire formats can invite both conscious and unconscious faking.
-They can also create confusion in their efforts to combat said faking.
+So, traditional questionnaire formats can invite both conscious and unconscious faking.
+These psychometric test disadvantages can also create confusion in their efforts to combat said faking.
 This could actually impact the quality of your data and your ability to predict the best hire for your organisation.

 Self-awareness and experience